quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 but things are already done in the `full` package.
 The `standard` package, however, is enough, since everything are _reproducible_.
 The checker, validator, the solutions and generators are all in the package, and there even a script for running them.
-CodeForces only requires standard package to import the problem.
+Codeforces only requires standard package to import the problem.

 There is also a checkbox `Verify`.
-With this checked, Polygon will also do the verification process (again), and when failed, Polygon won't produce the package.
+With this checked, Polygon will also do the [verification](#verification) process (again), and when failed, Polygon won't produce the package.

 Also note that Polygon only create a package when there is currently no changes because it is for a version, not _half_ version.
 Make sure to commit changes